pimoroni/keybow2040-circuitpython/README.md

 # Keybow 2040 CircuitPython

+:warning: This library is now part of PMK- see: https://github.com/pimoroni/pmk-circuitpython ⚠️

+keybow2040-circuitpython is preserved here for posterity.

+---

 This CircuitPython library is for the RP2040-powered Keybow 2040 from Pimoroni, a 16-key mini mechanical keyboard with RGB backlit keys.
 Find out more about Keybow 2040 at the link below.